ChicoFinels/T-SQL/README.md

 # T-SQL
 This repository can be used as a practical guide for anyone working with T-SQL.

+## 📝 Contents
-It contains a pdf about T-SQL and a folder of scripts with examples of the various topics covered in the pdf, such as:
+This repository contains a pdf about T-SQL and a folder of scripts with examples of the various topics covered in the pdf, such as:
 - DDL
 - DML
 - Views